Taxi (1996 film): Plot

 Once confronted with the evidence, her disgust and adamant disapproval set up a chain of events leading to the climax.
 The paranoid and increasingly unstable Calero, who saw her as a potential liability to the group from the very beginning, now wishes to silence Paz at all costs.
 He shoots (and presumably kills) her father when he tries to stop him, and confronts her and Dani in the Retiro Park, shooting Dani, and being shot to death by Paz seconds before he is about to finish him off.
 The camera pans over the park as she walks away with the injured Dani, and credits roll.
 The fate of the rest of the group is left undisclosed.

 Cast

+Release

+The film was released theatrically in Spain on 10 October 1996.